Birth Weight Percentile Calculator

 Are you looking for a tool to estimate your baby's weight at birth, regardless of their gestational age?
 Use this birth weight percentile calculator to find out where among their peers your child places.
-It not only shows the average weight of a newborn baby, but this calculator also adjusts their weight according to the week of pregnancy in which the baby was delivered.
+It not only shows the average weight of a newborn baby, but this calculator also adjusts their weight according to the week of pregnancy in which the baby was delivered (take a look at the due date calculator).

-In the article below, you can find some information on the average newborn weight, the average newborn weight classification, and an explanation of how to use this birth weight percentile calculator.
+In the article below, you can find some information on the average newborn weight, according to the weight percentile calculator, the average newborn weight classification, and an explanation of how to use this birth weight percentile calculator.

 Average baby weight by a week of delivery ⏳

 The weight of a baby at birth differs depending on their age when they are delivered, which causes their adjusted age to differ.
+To assess this parameter, we use the adjusted age calculator.
 The age from which a baby can survive outside the uterus is 24 weeks old.

 On the other side are babies that are 41 weeks old.
 If they're not born before that time, induction of delivery is necessary to prevent complications, such as meconium aspiration.